anvilproject/anvil-portal/content/ncpi/ncpi.md

 ### Team
 This new interoperability effort is a collaboration between NIH representatives, team members from each platform and researchers running cross-platform driver projects to inform and validate the interoperability approaches.

+## Working Towards a Federated Data Ecosystem

  <hero small>The NCPI will establish and implement guidelines and technical standards to empower end-user analyses across participating platforms and facilitate the realization of a trans-NIH, federated data ecosystem.</hero>

-## Working Towards a Federated Data Ecosystem
+### Participating Data Commons

-The NCPI will work to enable analysis across the following data commons:
+The NCPI is working to enable end-user analysis across the following data commons:

 [**AnVIL**](/) - The NHGRI Genomic Data Science The Genomic Analysis, Visualization, and Informatics Lab-space, or AnVIL, is NHGRI's genomic data resource that leverages a cloud-based infrastructure for democratizing genomic data access, sharing and computing across large genomic, and genomic-related data sets. [[more]](/ncpi/platforms#analysis-visualization-and-informatics-lab-space-anvil)